timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

 ## Manually compress chunks in a single command
 Alternatively, you can select the chunks and compress them in a single command by using the output of the `show_chunks` command to compress each one.
-For example, use the following command to compress chunks between one and three weeks old if they are not already compressed:
+For example, use this command to compress chunks between one and three weeks old if they are not already compressed:
 ```sql
 SELECT compress_chunk(i, if_not_compressed => true)